 I am a qualified and professional Person-Centred Counselling practitioner, I offer my clients a warm and supportive way of being through their individual and unique process of change.
 I endeavour to demonstrate consistent empathy and unconditional positive regard to my clients, whilst they experience varied client issues.
 I offer authentic investment into the therapeutic alliance, leading with my loyalty to the British Association for Counselling and Psychotherapy’s (BACP) Ethical Framework for the counselling professions.
 Moreover, I facilitate an anti-oppressive, non-authoritarian environment where clients can remain self-governing and at the centre of the work.

-Despite my young age, which my clients and students have often remarked at, I have a mature and experienced manner that I carry in all my personal and professional roles.
+I have a mature and experienced manner that I carry in all my personal and professional roles.
 My role as your counsellor is not to attempt to provide you with answers and advice, but to be a mirror in which you can look upon yourself to regain a view of your real self.
 I can however, sit with you as you bring your inner self into the therapeutic space and be there with you, enabling a non-judgemental and safe humanistic space.

 I saw that I must stop playing at the role of a professional therapist and allow my potentials, talents and skills, my total experience as a human being to blend naturally into the relationship with the client and whenever humanly possible to meet them as a whole person (Mousakas, 1950).